barkayshahar/mi-scale-automation/README.md

 Before using this script, make sure you have the following:

 - Python 3.10+ installed on your system.
+- Poetry 1.8+ installed on your system.
 - A Xiaomi Mi Scale 2.
 - A Bluetooth adapter that supports Bluetooth Low Energy (BLE).
 This can be a built-in Bluetooth adapter or a USB dongle.
 Some Wi-Fi antennas also support BLE.
-- A compatible operating system (Linux is recommended, but it may work on Windows and Mac as well).

 ## Installation